retverd/tr_eikon_data_extractor/README.md

-# Thomson Reuters Eikon Data Extractor
+# Refinitiv Eikon Data Extractor
-Tool for extracting some data from TR Eikon.
+Tool for extracting some data from Refinitiv Eikon.